forestdb/forestdb.org/models/numbergame.md

 #### Questions
 * What is the probability that `[2, 4, 8]` is chosen, given the concept "*multiplesOfTwo*"?
 * What is the probability that `[0, 4, 8]` is chosen, given the concept "*multiplesOfTwo*?"
-* What is the probability that `[2, 4, 8]` is chosen, given the concept "*powersOfTwo*"? (hint: comment out the line for "multiples" and uncomment the line for "powers," then rerun the code and see what happens.
+* What is the probability that `[2, 4, 8]` is chosen, given the concept "*powersOfTwo*"? (hint: comment out the line for "multiples" and uncomment the line for "powers," then rerun the code and see what happens.)
 * What is the probability that `[0, 4, 8]` is chosen, given the concept "*powersOfTwo*?"

 ### Infer unobserved concept given observed sequence

-Now that we are bit more familiar with how a computer would generate these numbers, we can tackle the actual question---given the numbers you observe (e.g. `[2, 4, 8]`), which concept is your friend most likely to be thinking of?
+Now that we are a bit more familiar with how a computer would generate these numbers, we can tackle the actual question---given the numbers you observe (e.g. `[2, 4, 8]`), which concept is your friend most likely to be thinking of?

 Note that we are again asking for a **conditional probability**, except now it goes the other direction.
 Instead of asking for the probability that `[2, 4, 8]` is generated given that your friend chose the concept "*multiplesOfTwo*", we now ask for the probability that your friend chose the concept "*multiplesOfTwo*" given that `[2, 4, 8]` was generated.